SuperbuffNL/lottie-vuejs/README.md

 required: false<br />
 default: 0
 * **@AnimControl**:
 type: Event<br />
 required: false<br />
-Description: Returns the lottie-web animation controller for custom event hookup & direct access to the lottie instance.
-[Read the usage section here](https://github.com/airbnb/lottie-web)
+Returns the lottie-web animation controller for custom event hookup & direct access to the lottie instance.
+[Read the lottie-web usage section for more info](https://github.com/airbnb/lottie-web)

 ## Details
 Coming soon.

 ## build
 Running the build script results in 3 compiled files in the `dist` directory, one for each of the `main`, `module`, and `unpkg` properties listed in your package.json file.
-With these files are generated, you're ready to go!
+With these files generated, you're ready to go!